DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/index.rst

 This page gives an overview of DaoAI's product line.
 DaoAI offers a wide range of 3D cameras for different working distances and use cases.
 Compared to our competitors, our cameras
 provide:

-* Accurate, high resolution captures under a variety of lighting conditions
+* Accurate, high-resolution captures under a variety of lighting conditions
-* Fast capture and on-cam processing times
+* Fast capture speed and on-cam processing
-* Powerful filtering and post-processing tools for improving the quality of generated point clouds
+* Powerful filters and post-processing tools to improve the quality of generated point clouds
-* Stable capture performance under temperatures ranging from 0-40 degrees celsius
+* Stable capture performance under temperatures ranging from 0-40 degrees Celsius
-* IP65 rated dust tight and water resistant chassis
+* IP65 rated dust tight and water-resistant case
 * Easy integration with most major robotics brands

 Our DaoAI Camera Studio application is the supporting graphical user interface software that allows users to directly interact with our DaoAI 3D Camera systems.